fireinrain/github-trending/TrendsHist.md

 ## All language

+* 【2024-08-28】[khcrysalis / Feather](https://github.com/khcrysalis/Feather) - Feather is a free on\-device iOS application manager/installer built with UIKit for quality
 * 【2024-08-26】[Lightning-AI / LitServe](https://github.com/Lightning-AI/LitServe) - Lightning-fast serving engine for AI models.
 Flexible.
 Easy.
 Enterprise-scale.
 * 【2024-08-23】[microsoft / Phi-3CookBook](https://github.com/microsoft/Phi-3CookBook) - This is a Phi-3 book for getting started with Phi-3.
 Phi-3, a family of open AI models developed by Microsoft.
 Phi-3 models are the most capable and cost-effective small language models (SLMs) available, outperforming models of the same size and next size up across a variety of language, reasoning, coding, and math benchmarks.
 * 【2024-08-23】[All\-Hands\-AI / OpenHands](https://github.com/All-Hands-AI/OpenHands) - 🙌 OpenHands: Code Less, Make More